 The First Class cabin is located at the front of the main deck, behind the cockpit.
 The cabin is modern and sophisticated with 14 semi-open suites in a 1-2-1 configuration, all of them having direct aisle access and facing forward.
 There are 8 window seats (4 on each side) and 6 paired seats in 3 rows in the center of the cabin.
 Although they are not fully enclosed, all suites have high seat walls and enjoy total privacy.
 Nobody is directly looking into the suite across the aisle as none of the rows quite line up and the window suites are angled towards the windows while the middle seats are angled towards the centerline.
 In addition, dividers can be raised for extra privacy.

 Yes and no. British Airways First Class is absolutely not the best in-flight First Class product in the world.
 Not even close.
 But when compared to Business Class on other airlines, it comes in as the second-best Business Class in the world (only beaten by Qatar on certain planes).

 Right now, British Airways Business Class is pretty ropey.
 The cabin seats are narrow, the foam is thin.
-Many of the seats don’t have direct aisle access, and the ones that do, are next to seats that don’t, which means there is no-win in this cabin.
-If you DO have aisle access, your neighbour will need to climb over you.
+Many of the seats don’t have direct aisle access, and the ones that do, are next to seats that don’t, which means it is no-win in this cabin.
+If you DO have aisle access, your neighbor will need to climb over you.